nschlia/ffmpegfs/INSTALL.md

 #### Building from GIT

-If you want to build FFmpegfs yourself, for example check out the latest version from GIT and be at the bleeding edge:
+If you want to build FFmpegfs yourself, for example, check out the latest version from GIT and be on the bleeding edge:

 **If building from git, you'll need these additional prerequisites:**